ER-95/odin_project/README.md

 This is where I'll be going through The Odin Project.
 The readme itself includes random tidbits I've picked up along the way that are relevant to me as I'm learning, but probably won't be relevant to future me.

+Apologies for the insistence on all lowercase in the readme - it makes it a lot easier for me to jot down my nonsense

 # vs code stuff
 * ctrl shift p for shortcut